Azure-Samples/app-templates-microservices-integration/README.md

 * [Azure Container Registry](https://azure.microsoft.com/en-ca/products/container-registry/)
 * [Azure Monitor](https://azure.microsoft.com/en-ca/products/monitor/)

-## Benefits of this Architecture
+## Benefits of this Architecture Sample

 ### Benefits

 1. Deploy microservices containers without needing to manage complex container orchestration infrastructure.
-1. Running containerized workloads on a serverless and consumption based platform.
+1. Running containerized workloads on a serverless and consumption based platform that supports scale to zero.
+1. Deploying APIs and exposing APIs to internal and external clients.
+1. API Management provides the publishing capability for HTTP APIs, to promote reuse and discoverability.
+It can manage other cross-cutting concerns such as authentication, throughput limits, and response caching.
-1. Continuous build to produce container images and orchestration to increase speed and realiability of deployments.
+1. Continuous build to produce container images and deployment orchestration to increase speed and reliability of deployments.

 ### Potential Extensions and Alternatives